lennart-damen-bdr/olyslager-matching/README.md

 is `olyslager match`.
 This command is coupled to the python-entrypoint defined in `./oly_matching/cli.py`, under the function `match`.

+The container uses two volumes: `./data` and `./oly_matching` (the source code).
+If you edit the source code, the container's behaviour will change accordingly.

 The matching algorithm produces several results, which are stored as output files under `./data/output`:
 - matches_per_lis_id.csv: for each LIS type ID, state which N-types correspond to it (together with extra info)
 - metrics: overall overview of matching performance